Professor Stephen Hardy

 Profile

-Stephen is Professor of Employment Law and the Dean of the Faculty of Business, Law and Politics at the University of Hull with over 25 years experience in HE.
-His expertise is in: TUPE; dismissals; discrimination; trade union litigation; and, judicial review.
+He is an Emeritus Professor of Employment Law and a former the Dean of the Faculty of Business, Law and Politics with over 3 decades experience in HE.
+His expertise is in: TUPE; dismissals; discrimination; trade union litigation; and judicial review.
+He is an elected Fellow of the Academy of Social Sciences and a Principal Fellow of the Higher Education Academy.

-Since 2011 he has been a fee-paid Tribunal Judge and a Member of the Judicial Pensions Board.
-Law.
-He is currently the Honorary Treasurer of the UK's Society of Legal Scholars and a Board Governor of the International Association of Law Schools.
+He was the Honorary Treasurer of the UK's Society of Legal Scholars (2020-2025) and a Board Governor of the International Association of Law Schools (2019-2023).